poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 And the AI execs speak confidently about being close to reaching AGI, perhaps being even only a year or two away.

-Dario Amodei the CEO of Anthropic [has predicted AI could _"surpass almost all humans at almost everything shortly after 2027"_](<(https://arstechnica.com/ai/2025/01/anthropic-chief-says-ai-could-surpass-almost-all-humans-at-almost-everything-shortly-after-2027/)>).
+Dario Amodei the CEO of Anthropic [has said AI could _"surpass almost all humans at almost everything shortly after 2027"_](<(https://arstechnica.com/ai/2025/01/anthropic-chief-says-ai-could-surpass-almost-all-humans-at-almost-everything-shortly-after-2027/)>).

-The other day, I searched for "BFF" to look up the definition of backend-for-frontends...
+Sometimes, predictions like that feel very fanciful.
+For example, the other day, I searched for "BFF" to look up the definition of backend-for-frontends...

 <img src="/images/posts/2026-02-01-responsible-ai/bff.jpg" alt="Google AI Overview: 'BFF stands for Big Friendly Giant (BFG)...'"/>